-Storing peanut butter properly is important.
-Fortunately enough, it’s easy to do that properly.
-The first thing you should remember is that the jar of peanut butter should be always closed with its lid when you’re not using this sandwich spread.
-Peanut butter contains a lot of oils (and therefore fat) so oxygen can influence its taste.
+Storing peanut butter is easy.
+The first thing you should remember is that the jar of peanut butter should always be closed with its lid when not in use.
+Peanut butter contains a lot of oils (and therefore fat), so oxygen can alter its taste.
 This process is called rancidification – oxygen degrades fat’s structure which changes the flavor and smell of the product.
-The longer peanut butter is exposed to air, the poorer its taste will become.
+The longer you expose peanut butter to air, the poorer its taste will become.

 Image used under Creative Commons from Bobbi Bowers

-Probably all peanut butter jars have a ‘Best By’, ‘Use By’ or a similar label.
+Probably all peanut butter jars have a ‘Best By,’ ‘Use By’ or a similar label.
 That’s just manufacturer’s information that the product should be of best quality for such period of time.
 It doesn’t mean that it’ll go rancid or taste awful after that time.
-In fact, it rarely does.
-Your homemade peanut butter should be of best quality for at least half a year.
-As long as your commercially bought peanut butter is closed, it should stay fine for two years and at least half a year once it’s opened.
-If you’ve prepared (or bought) some peanut butter protein bars, I’m pretty sure you don’t care about their shelf life because you’ll consume those bars within the next couple of days!
+It rarely does.
+Unopened peanut butter can last for months or even years after the “best by” date, depending on how much preservatives it contains.

 How To Tell If Peanut Butter Is Bad

-Since peanut butter contains a lot of fat and (therefore) a minimal amount of water, bacteria and fungi don’t have much place to live and grow in peanut butter.
+Since peanut butter contains a lot of fat and (therefore) a minimal amount of water, bacteria and fungi don’t have much opportunity to live and grow in peanut butter.
 Oxygen seems to be the biggest factor which can influence peanut butter (if it hasn’t been contaminated somehow).
-As I’ve said earlier, it doesn’t really make peanut butter go bad, it just alters its taste.
+As mentioned earlier, it doesn’t make peanut butter go bad, it just alters its taste.

-Please bear in mind that when peanut butter is stored for a long time, oil might separate and you’ll see it on top of container’s contents.
-That’s perfectly normal, you can stir the contents and the peanut butter will be fine again.
-Word of caution here – if you’ll notice that peanut butter has strange (or off) odor, its flavor is altered drastically or you just see that it’s something wrong with it (something besides oil separation), discard it.
+Please bear in mind that when you store peanut butter for a long time, oil might separate and you’ll see it on top of container’s contents.
+That’s perfectly normal; you can stir the sandwich spread and the peanut butter will be fine again.
+Word of caution here – if you’ll notice that peanut butter has strange (or off) odor, its flavor is altered drastically, or you just see that it’s something wrong with it (besides oil separation), discard it.
 It’s always better to be safe than sorry.

 If the peanut butter tastes just not as good as it used to, that doesn’t mean it’s spoiled.
-If you can’t find any certain signs of spoilage (as described earlier), it’s fine.
+If you can’t find any certain signs of spoilage, chances are it’s safe to consume.
 Eating it won’t hurt you, but you might want to discard it due to its quality.
 It’s up to you.
-Some people don’t mind peanut butter tasting a little different from usually, some people do.
+Some people don’t mind peanut butter tasting a little different than usual, some people do.